-Synonyms of Salvia rosmarinus (19) (Updated on 2-14-21): Rosmarinus angustifolius Mill., Rosmarinus communis Noronha, Rosmarinus flexuosus Jord. & Fourr., Rosmarinus latifolius Mill., Rosmarinus × lavandulaceus var. trogloditarum (Maire & Weiller) Rosua, Rosmarinus laxiflorus de Noé, Rosmarinus ligusticus Gand., Rosmarinus officinalis L., Rosmarinus officinalis subvar. macrocalyx Font Quer ex O.Bolòs & Vigo, Rosmarinus officinalis subsp. palaui (O.Bolòs & Molin.)
-Malag., Rosmarinus officinalis var. palaui O.Bolòs & Molin., Rosmarinus officinalis var. serotinus (Loscos) Loscos, Rosmarinus officinalis subsp. valentinus P.P.Ferrer, A.Guillén & Gómez Nav., Rosmarinus palaui (O.Bolòs & Molin.)
-Rivas Mart. & M.J.Costa, Rosmarinus prostratus Mazziari, Rosmarinus rigidus Jord. & Fourr., Rosmarinus serotinus Loscos, Rosmarinus tenuifolius Jord. & Fourr., Salvia fasciculata Fernald
+Synonyms of Salvia rosmarinus (21) (Updated on 12-2-21 from Plants of the World Online): Rosmarinus angustifolius Mill., Rosmarinus communis Noronha, Rosmarinus flexuosus Jord. & Fourr., Rosmarinus latifolius Mill., Rosmarinus × lavandulaceus var. trogloditarum (Maire & Weiller) Rosua, Rosmarinus laxiflorus de Noé, Rosmarinus ligusticus Gand., Rosmarinus officinalis L., Rosmarinus officinalis subvar. macrocalyx Font Quer ex O.Bolòs & Vigo, Rosmarinus officinalis subsp. palaui (O.Bolòs & Molin.)
+Malag., Rosmarinus officinalis var. palaui O.Bolòs & Molin., Rosmarinus officinalis var. prostratus Mazziari, Rosmarinus officinalis var. serotinus (Loscos) Loscos, Rosmarinus officinalis subsp. valentinus P.P.Ferrer, A.Guillén & Gómez Nav., Rosmarinus palaui (O.Bolòs & Molin.)
+Rivas Mart. & M.J.Costa, Rosmarinus rigidus Jord. & Fourr., Rosmarinus serotinus Loscos, Rosmarinus tenuifolius Jord. & Fourr., Salvia fasciculata Fernald, Salvia rosmarinus subsp. palaui (O.Bolòs & Molin.)
+P.P.Ferrer, E.Laguna, R.Roselló, Gómez Nav. & Peris, Salvia rosmarinus subsp. valentina (P.P.Ferrer, A.Guillén & Gómez Nav.)
+P.P.Ferrer, A.Guillén & Gómez Nav.

-Salvia rosmarinus Schleid. was named and described by Matthias Jacob Schleiden in Handbuch der Medicinisch Pharmaceutischen Botanik in 1852.
+Salvia rosmarinus Schleid. is the accepted scientific name for Rosemary.
+It was named and described as such by Matthias Jacob Schleiden in Handbuch der Medicinisch Pharmaceutischen Botanik in 1852.
 So, it is not a new name, it has just been resurrected due to phylogenetic testing.

 Now a synonym after so many years, Rosmarinus officinalis L. was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 1,015 species in the Salvia genus (as of 2-14-21 when I last updated this page).
-It is a member of the plant family Lamiaceae with 236 genera.
-Those numbers could change as updates are made.
+As of 12-2-21 when this page was last updated, Plants of the World Online lists 1,010 species in the Salvia genus.
+It is a member of the plant family Lamiaceae with 233 genera.
+Those numbers could change as updates are made on POWO.

 This was a very interesting change of events.
 Carl Linnaeus classified Rosemary as Rosmarinus officinalis in 1753, but Mr. Schleiden attempted to rename it Salvia rosmarinus in 1852 and he had a good reason.
-Apparently, that didn’t go too well because Rosmarinus officinalis remained the accepted scientific name for a very long time.
+Apparently, that didn’t go too well at the time since Rosmarinus officinalis remained the accepted scientific name for a very long time.

 In 2015, I think, testing revealed that plants in the Dorystaechas, Meriandra, Perovskia , Rosmarinus, Salvia, and Zhumeria generas were all equally related.

 Brian Drew and others proposed the species all be put in the same genus.
 Besides the genus Salvia, there were only 15 or so other species affected and they could easily be renamed with Salvia as the genus name.
-Moving or reclassifying the Salvia genus would have proven to be a nightmare as there were 1,010 accepted species of Salvia (as of when I updated this page on May 24, 2019).
+Moving or reclassifying the Salvia genus would have proven to be a nightmare as there were 1,010 accepted species of Salvia.
 There was already a Salvia officinalis (culinary sage), so the name proposed by Matthias Jacob Schleiden in 1852, Salvia rosmarinus, was used for the Rosemary.
 It took time for the document for the change to be published, approved, and the changes to be accepted…

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.